SurbhiS19/G2M-cab-insights/README.md

 Profit is defined by me: Profit = Price Charged - Cost of Trip

-"df_total" is a dataframe is created by merging mentioned 5 dataframes : The days which is not a holiday, has "-" value in "Holiday" column After Merging if any record has at least 1 NaN value, the whole record is dropped. it means we do not have enough information of that trip
+Following analysis has been performed:
+    Data Correlation for both the cabs
+    Month-wise profit distribution of both cabs
+    Year-wise profit distribution of both cabs
+    City-wise profit distribution of both cabs
+    Annual profit rate
+    Price vs Distance and Cost vs Distance comparison Gender and Year wise cab usage
+    Age and year wise can usage
+    Income wise Cab usage

-Hypothesis and Conclusions are provided in the notebook
+Hypothesis and Conclusions are provided in the notebook.